 22"W X 20"D X 29.5"H, Seat Height: 18"

-Available in a variety of finishes in ash, beech, oak, cherry, walnut and smoked oak as well as numerous CHS colors.
-Paper cord is available in natural, white (white papercord only available for the CHS colors) or black.
+Available in a variety of finishes in ash, beech, oak, walnut as well as numerous CHS and soft colors.
+Paper cord is available in natural or black.